stas1f1/techdebt-project/README.md

 ## Data

-Both models were trained on dataset of [pyton code data from github](https://huggingface.co/datasets/codeparrot/github-code).
+Both models were trained on dataset of [code data from github](https://huggingface.co/datasets/codeparrot/github-code), from which only python files were extracted.
 File data was processed with ast library, extracting function definition and body nodes outside and inside classes.

 For simplicity, in-class functions (like \_\_getitem\_\_) were ignored, as well as functions with decorators.
 For training, the functions that do not fit in 512 token window when tokenized by RoBERTa's BPE tokenizer were omited.